Sunday, December 16, 2018

-- You learned how the federal and state legislative systems work - with all the political and balance of powers nuances that cause complexity.
+- You have learned how our federal and state court systems work - gosh, think of all the rules and judicial trivia you can spout during family gatherings.